Neighboring Faith Communities: A Process Guide

 Predominantly Vietnamese language.
 Web site

-Rissho Kosei-kai: A liberal religion from Japan based on Buddhism.
-Listed here primarily because Rissho Kosekai and UUism had strong ties in the 1960s-1970s.
+Rissho Kosei-kai: A liberal New Religious Movement from Japan based on Buddhism with approx. 3 million adherents.
+Included here primarily because Rissho Kosekai and UUism had strong ties in the 1960s-1970s.

 Rissho Kosei-kai of San Francisco

 Web site for the whole denomination (no separate Web site for the Redwood City location)

 Based on Buddhism, founded in Japan in the 20th C.

 Soka Gakkai International (SGI): Based on Nichiren Buddhism, a branch of Japanese Buddhism, SGI claims approx. 20 million adherents.